-The Legal function and Litigation function ensure that legal risks are adequately managed and controlled.
+The Legal and Litigation functions ensure that legal risk is adequately managed and controlled.
 This includes supervising and giving strategic direction to all outside counsels on civil, regulatory and enforcement matters.

 The Legal function is responsible for providing legal advice to the head office management and front and back officers as well as handling client complaints and assisting federal and local authorities in their criminal and administrative investigations.
 The Litigation function has principal responsibility for overseeing and advising management on significant civil litigation and all government enforcement matters globally.